 These subsidiaries may also be prohibited from repaying the borrowings of their parents or affiliates, paying cash dividends, making loans to their parent or affiliates or otherwise entering into transactions, in each case, which result in a significant reduction in their regulatory capital position without prior notification or approval from their principal regulator.
-See Note 22-"Regulatory Requirements" to our unaudited Condensed Consolidated Financial Statements for further details on our regulatory requirements.
+See Note 21-"Regulatory Requirements" to our unaudited Condensed Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q for further details on our regulatory requirements.

-As of March 31, 2022, \$637.7 million of net assets were held by regulated subsidiaries.
-As of March 31, 2022, these subsidiaries had aggregate regulatory net capital, as defined, in excess of the aggregate regulatory requirements, as defined, of \$306.0 million.
+As of September 30, 2022, \$652.0 million of net assets were held by regulated subsidiaries.
+As of September 30, 2022, these subsidiaries had aggregate regulatory net capital, as defined, in excess of the aggregate regulatory requirements, as defined, of \$331.0 million.